Jacques Vaillant de Guélis: Mission to Vichy France – August 1941

-de Guélis was picked up in France by a Lysander of 138 Squadron; the first time this Special Duties Flight had been done.
+de Guélis was picked up in France the night of 4/5 September 1941 by a Lysander of 138 Squadron; the first time this Special Duties Flight had been done.
 His arrival at the rendezvous had been severely delayed by an inspection of identity papers by the local police.
 He arrived back at RAF Tangmere.

 For the successful completion of this mission de Guélis was recommended for the MBE by Minister of Economic Warfare, Hugh Dalton.

 Section AMF Algiers

 In November 1942, de Guélis was sent to head up the French section of SOE in Algeria.
 In September 1943 he was sent to conduct operations against the Germans on the island of Corsica.
 The Germans withdrew from the island in early October and de Guélis returned to London in late October 1943.

 Low Countries & France

 On 19 December 1943 de Guélis was assigned to cover the Low Countries, France and Allied French Directorate as Assistant to Lieutenant-Colonel JRH Hutchinson, to assist with planning for the invasion of France in summer 1944.
 In April 1944 he attended radio courses on Eureka-Rebecca devices.